Evangelos-Ks/ASP.NET-MVC-Entity_Private_School/README.md

 •	Select the number of items per page

-There is data in seeding hence you could give it a try.
+There is data in seeding hence you could "update-database" and give it a try.